craigshoemaker/knowledge/teaching/principles.md

 >
 > \- [Simon Sinek](https://www.youtube.com/watch?v=e4PGwQU-1Yc)

+## Concepts
-- Relentlessly drive for the WIIFM 🎯
+- 🎯 Relentlessly drive for the "WIIFM?"
-  - _Answer:_ What problem does this information solve for the audience?
+  - _Ask:_ What problem does this information solve for the audience?
-  - Describe benefits, not features
+  - _Answer with_: Benefits, not features
 - Simplify
   - What are the essential ideas?
+  - Use metaphors and relate concepts to what people already know
 - Optimize for the rule of three

-- Find a repeatable saying or "tag phrase"
-  - Practice key phrases
+## Mechanics
+- Key phrase(s)
-  - Refine word choice - use literary devices to make them easy to remember
+  - Refine word choice
+      - Use literary devices to make them easy to remember
 - Word choice
   - Use common terms (eschew a variegated vocalulary 😉)
   - Remove unncessary words
   - Avoid acronyms
   - Avoid jargon
-- Metaphors - relate concepts to what people already know